-Texas Law Help has useful information on many areas of the law.
-Go to www.texaslawhelp.org.
+- Texas Law Help has information on many areas of the law.

-Call our attorney-staffed legal hotline.
-Advice is free for Texans 60 and over or for anyone eligible
+- Legal Hotline for Texans: 800-622-2520: An attorney-staffed legal hotline.
+Advice is free for Texans 60 and over or anyone eligible for Medicare.

 Public benefits programs help people with little or no money.
 These programs include food, medical, disability, veterans benefits, social security,...